Titan Machinery (NASDAQ:TITN) Releases FY 2023 Earnings Guidance

 Institutional Trading of Titan Machinery

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Legal & General Group Plc lifted its stake in Titan Machinery by 251.2% during the second quarter.
-Legal & General Group Plc now owns 7,273 shares of the company’s stock valued at $163,000 after purchasing an additional 5,202 shares during the last quarter.
-ExodusPoint Capital Management LP lifted its position in shares of Titan Machinery by 15.9% in the 2nd quarter.
-ExodusPoint Capital Management LP now owns 12,957 shares of the company’s stock valued at $290,000 after acquiring an additional 1,776 shares in the last quarter.
-AQR Capital Management LLC lifted its position in shares of Titan Machinery by 59.1% in the 2nd quarter.
-AQR Capital Management LLC now owns 157,159 shares of the company’s stock valued at $3,522,000 after acquiring an additional 58,364 shares in the last quarter.
-State Street Corp lifted its position in shares of Titan Machinery by 32.7% in the 2nd quarter.
-State Street Corp now owns 470,579 shares of the company’s stock valued at $10,546,000 after acquiring an additional 115,876 shares in the last quarter.
-Finally, Sei Investments Co. lifted its position in shares of Titan Machinery by 1.4% in the 2nd quarter.
-Sei Investments Co. now owns 181,182 shares of the company’s stock valued at $4,060,000 after acquiring an additional 2,551 shares in the last quarter.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+LPL Financial LLC boosted its stake in Titan Machinery by 11.3% in the 2nd quarter.
+LPL Financial LLC now owns 9,869 shares of the company’s stock worth $221,000 after buying an additional 1,000 shares during the last quarter.
+MetLife Investment Management LLC raised its holdings in shares of Titan Machinery by 16.0% in the 1st quarter.
+MetLife Investment Management LLC now owns 9,539 shares of the company’s stock worth $270,000 after purchasing an additional 1,313 shares during the period.
+ExodusPoint Capital Management LP raised its holdings in shares of Titan Machinery by 15.9% in the 2nd quarter.
+ExodusPoint Capital Management LP now owns 12,957 shares of the company’s stock worth $290,000 after purchasing an additional 1,776 shares during the period.
+JPMorgan Chase & Co. raised its holdings in shares of Titan Machinery by 0.7% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 284,602 shares of the company’s stock worth $6,378,000 after purchasing an additional 1,889 shares during the period.
+Finally, Point72 Hong Kong Ltd purchased a new position in shares of Titan Machinery in the 1st quarter worth about $54,000.
 79.77% of the stock is owned by institutional investors and hedge funds.

 About Titan Machinery